 This is a 1-2 hour educational session with your Board of Directors; delivered by experienced executives certified in cyber security, IT/IS auditing, and risk management.
 It provides a concise and effective way to get your Board and Executive team on the same page with respect to Governing your Risk Mitigation, Cyber Security investments, and regulatory Compliance (e.g., GRC).

-The session with your Board will begin with clear definitions of a few core concepts – Trust, Risk, and Security.
+The session with your Board will begin with clear definitions of a few core concepts – Risk, Security and Trust.